Vhars430/Pub-Sub-system/README.md

 ## Prerequisites

 - **Docker:** Ensure you have Docker installed on your system.
-Download and install it from the official website: [https://www.docker.com/get-started/](https://www.docker.com/get-started/)
+Download and install it from the official website given here: [https://www.docker.com/get-started/](https://www.docker.com/get-started/)
 - **Familiarity with Docker Tools:** Basic understanding of `docker-compose`, `docker stack`, and `npm` is recommended.

 ---